olubusolami/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : script that move '/tmp/betty' to /tmp/my_first_directory
 8-firstdelete : script to delete the file betty is in /tmp/my_first_directory 9-firstdirdeletion : script that delete the directory /tmp/my_first_directory
+10-back : script changes that the working directory to the previous one